-Examples of retaliation include, but are not limited to:

-Employment actions such as unwarranted termination, refusal to hire, and denial of promotion,

-Other actions affecting employment such as threats, unjustified negative evaluations, unjustified negative references, or increased surveillance.
+12.1.7 Examples of retaliation include, but are not limited to employment actions such as unwarranted termination, refusal to hire, and denial of promotion Other actions affecting employment such as threats, unjustified negative evaluations, unjustified negative references, or increased surveillance.

-Any employee who believes he or she has been retaliated against by any tribal employee as a result of “whistle blowing” shall report the retaliation in writing to the Executive Director, or to the Colville Business Council if the person alleged to have retaliated is the ED.
+12.1.8 Any employee who believes he or she has been retaliated against by any tribal employee as a result of “whistle blowing” shall report the retaliation in writing to the Executive Director, or to the Colville Business Council if the person alleged to have retaliated is the ED.
 An investigation shall be completed in a timely manner.
 As a result of the investigation, appropriate disciplinary action, up to and including dismissal may be taken.